 Industrial buildings, which house factories or warehouses, experience the fastest depreciation, typically around 15% annually.
 These structures are subject to heavy machinery use, constant movement of goods, and other harsh conditions that wear them down more quickly.
 As a result, industrial buildings are expected to depreciate faster than both residential and commercial properties.

-Factors influencing building depreciation rates
+Factors that affect building depreciation rate

 Several factors influence how quickly a building depreciates.
 Key aspects include: